 Stimulation is an important part of life, and as such, environmental enrichment can keep dogs busy and decrease anxiety.
 Dogs that spend all day alone at the house might benefit from a dog walker.
 Alternatively, dogs that need more attention than you can give may respond positively to puzzle toys.

 These enrichment toys don’t need to be expensive.
 A homemade hide and seek puzzle involving cardboard and a favorite treat will be as effective as anything on Amazon.
 The important thing is to get your dog active and interested in its surroundings again.

-Like people, dogs experience anxiety and depression for all sorts of reasons.
+Like people, dogs experience anxiety for all sorts of reasons.
 And since dogs can’t talk, getting to the root of the problem can be challenging.

-The important thing is that you know your dog best, so stay attuned to its moods and consider how sudden changes can affect it.
+The important thing is that you know your dog best, so stay attuned to their behaviors and consider how sudden changes can affect them.

 Finally, never underestimate the value of a cuddle by the tv or walk in the park.
 After all, dogs are man’s best friend for a reason.